 It Hurts But They Aren’t Growing At All

 Don’t fret.
 Not everyone’s breasts grow very much in the earlier stages of pregnancy.

-In fact, many women find their breasts don’t grow at all during pregnancy.
+Many women find their breasts don’t grow at all during pregnancy.
 Soreness and growth do not have to happen at once, and may not happen at the same time at all for you.

-This is perfectly normal and so long as your pregnancy is progressing, there is no problem.
+This is perfectly normal, and so long as your pregnancy is progressing, there is no problem.

 Chances are your breasts will swell after giving birth.
 Many women experience a sudden surge in size as their milk comes in, but not before.